rheinardkorf/calsinki/README.md

 - **Automated**: Set it and forget it with cron or systemd timers
 - **Safe operations**: Dry-run mode prevents accidental changes
 - **Complete lifecycle**: Handles creation, updates, and deletion of events
+- **Modern architecture**: Clean, nested configuration with human-readable labels
+- **Flexible sync**: One source calendar can sync to multiple destinations
+- **Maintainable**: Easy to update and extend without breaking existing setups

 ## 🚀 Getting Started